-The most egregious bill from recent years would have made it illegal to say "insulting" things to law enforcement officers, enhanced penalties for protest-related charges, and made it illegal to camp in public spaces.
+Among the most egregious of recent proposals would have criminalized saying "insulting" things to law enforcement officers, enhanced penalties for protest-related charges, and made it illegal to camp in public spaces.
 (The camping provision directly targeted racial justice protesters who peacefully occupied Injustice Square in downtown Louisville demanding justice for Breonna Taylor.)

 We also defeated legislation that would have allowed the attorney general to personally prosecute people for protest-related charges, even if local prosecutors declined to do so.
-This was a naked attempt to stifle dissent after Attorney General Daniel Cameron's failed leadership in the grand jury investigation into Breonna Taylor's murder.
+This was a naked attempt to stifle dissent after A.G.
+Daniel Cameron's failed leadership in the grand jury investigation into Breonna Taylor's murder.